mclick/RocketPatrolModded/README.md

 Implement the 'FIRE' UI text from the original game (5) -->Finished

+Create 4 new explosion SFX and randomize which one plays on impact (10)-->Finished

-Total Planned: 90
+Total Planned: 100
-Total Finished: 90
+Total Finished: 100